The Angels (Australian band): 2010s: Neeson solo to Gleeson on lead vocals

-2020s
+2020s: New material and Gleeson's departure

 In June 2020, the Angels released the EP Under the Stone, the first new material in 6 years.
 In 2020, The Angels were listed at number 45 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.

-Unusually for a rock band, they performed with the Adelaide Symphony Orchestra in December 2021 in a special concert named "Symphony of Angels".
+In December 2021, the band performed with the Adelaide Symphony Orchestra in a special concert named "Symphony of Angels".
+The following year, the Brewster brothers joined Dune Rats in the ABC studios to record a cover of "Am I Ever Gonna See Your Face Again" for triple j's Like a Version segment.

+In May 2023, Gleeson announced that he would be stepping down as the band's lead vocalist, with drummer Nick Norton taking his place.
+The line-up change also introduced new member Tom Brewster on drums, who is John Brewster's son and Sam Brewster's brother.

+In May 2024, the group announced the forthcoming released of Ninety Nine, their first studio album in ten years.

 Illnesses and deaths

 In January 2013, it was announced that Chris Bailey had been diagnosed with a throat cancer, and his place on bass guitar with the Angels was filled by John Brewster's son, Sam.
 Bailey died on 4 April 2013, aged 62.
 A tribute concert for him was held at Thebarton Theatre on 17 April.
 Gary Bradshaw of Amnplify described how "the planned benefit gig turned into a night to celebrate Chris' life and his contribution to Australian music over many years."
 The Angels and other fellow Australians performed.

 On 10 January 2013, Neeson revealed that he had been diagnosed with a brain tumour and would undergo immediate treatment.
 At a benefit concert, Rock for Doc, in April Neeson told the audience, "The news is grim.
 But some people can actually get right through and that's the way I'm trying to think about things.
 So I'm looking forward optimistically to the future...
 And I've been sick with a brain tumour, and my doctors told me not to come out tonight.
 But the show goes on!"
 He performed two songs; other artists at the Enmore Theatre were members of Midnight Oil, Rose Tattoo, Noiseworks, Cold Chisel, Dragon and Mi-Sex.
 On 4 June 2014, Bernard "Doc" Neeson died of his brain tumour, aged 67.